mrjones2014/op.nvim/README.md

 Note that in order to write the contents back to the correct item, `op.nvim` associates buffer IDs with `{ uuid, vault_uuid }` pairs.
 **`op.nvim` does not store the note title or anything other than the UUID and vault UUID in the edit session**.

+### Sidebar

+`op.nvim` can show a sidebar listing your favorites, Secure Notes, or both.
+Keymappings can be added to open, view, etc. the items in the sidebar.
+See [screenshot in the Wiki](https://github.com/mrjones2014/op.nvim/wiki/Screenshots-and-Gifs#sidebar).

+#### Highlighting Groups

+For colorscheme authors, you can use the following highlighting group names:

+- `OpSidebarHeader` - the section header text
+- `OpSidebarItem` - the text for items under a section header
+- `OpSidebarFavoriteIcon` - the star icon used for the 'Favorites' section header
+- `OpSidebarIconDefault` - all other icons in the sidebar (e.g. item category icons)

+#### Security

+In order to implement key mappings on the sidebar, the item's title, ID, vault ID, category, and primary URL are stored in memory to render the sidebar. **No other data is stored, and this data is stored internally to the plugin and never exported**.
+Other Lua code should not be able to access this data.
+However, this data is passed to functions which are setup as sidebar keymappings (see `sidebar.mappings` section under [Configuration](#configuration)).

 ### Statusline

 `op.nvim` provides a statusline component as a function that returns a string.